 Wilkes-Barre/Scranton Head Coach

-John Hynes is in his third season as head coach of Wilkes-Barre/Scranton of the American Hockey League.
+John Hynes is in his fourth season as head coach of Wilkes-Barre/Scranton of the American Hockey League.

-Over the past two seasons, Hynes has led WBS to a 102-46-2-6 overall record, two Calder Cup playoff berths and the 2011 AHL regular-season championship while being named the 2011 AHL coach of the year.
-He recorded his 100th win on Apr.
-6 versus Hershey, doing so in just 152 games, becoming the fastest in Wilkes-Barre/Scranton history to accomplish this feat and second-fastest ever in the AHL.
+Hynes, 38, recorded his 100th win on April 6 versus Hershey, doing so in just 152 games, becoming the fastest in Wilkes-Barre/Scranton history to accomplish this feat and second-fastest ever in the AHL.

-Hynes served as an assistant coach in WBS in 2009-10, his first year within the Penguins organization, working under current Pittsburgh assistant coach Todd Reirden and helping the team to the postseason.
+Hynes served as an assistant coach in WBS in 2009-10, his first year with the Penguins organization, working under current Pittsburgh assistant coach Todd Reirden and helping the team to the postseason.

 Prior to joining WBS, Hynes spent six seasons as a head coach with USA Hockey’s National Development Team Program, posting an overall record of 216-113-19-9.
 In 2007, he was a finalist for the U.S. Olympic Committee Development Coach of the Year.